-Auto-refresh .
-Check this box to refresh the page automatically.
+Auto-refresh E: Check this box to refresh the page automatically.
 Automatic refresh occurs every 3 seconds.
-Refresh Click to refresh the page immediately.
-Apply : Click to apply changes.
-Reset : Click to undo any changes made locally and revert to previously saved values.

-4.3.4.2 VLAN Translation Mappings
+4.3.4.2 VLAN Translation Mapping

 This page allows you to create mappings of VLANs -> Translated VLANs and organize these mappings into global Groups.